ryanbates1990/dnd/Plot Points/Session2.md

 - There is an ecounter with 3 non magic junglers and magic Jungler.
 - One will try to escape at the end of the encounter.

+### Encounter

+- Roll stealth for junglers, must beat passive perception of 14.. else if they ask for perception, a contest.
+- 3 Junglers attack, Mage casts Entangle on as many as he can get.
+- June hides, The Junglers try and take her.

 ### Tracking the Junglers

 - The come across a symbol that is recognized as with a 15 in religion Talona, Goddess of Disease and Poison